 Here’s a little essay I wrote in 2018 (and sightly updated), about that expansive sensation.
 (And I’m once again amazed at what a great guesser stodgy old C.S.
 Lewis turned out to be, when he imaged what you’d see as you plow through the fertile fields of space.

 Astronauts grow in space!
 Actually, they don’t really grow, which would mean they would have more cells.
-Instead, they stretch, especially in the spine, because their bodies take a vacation from the constant compression of gravity.
+What they really do is stretch, especially in the spine, because their bodies take a vacation from the constant compression of gravity.

 I love listening to astronauts.
 They always convey some combination of the good cheer of rugby players, the unflagging courtesy of retired military men, and the bland precision of engineers.
 The fellow they interviewed for the BBC was no exception, but I was taken aback when the interviewer asked how quickly astronauts return to their normal height after they return to earth.

 Almost immediately, it turns out.
-The astronauts tone remained cheerful, but his vocabulary suddenly turned rather florid as he described feeling the discs of his spine compressing under gravity, the “punishing oppressor.”
+The astronaut’s tone remained cheerful, but (snd I apologize that I can’t seem to find the recording online) his vocabulary suddenly turned rather florid as he described feeling the discs of his spine compressing under gravity, the “punishing oppressor.”
 He seemed to take the effects of gravity personally; and he seemed to feel that space was where he truly belonged.

 I thought immediately of Out of the Silent Planet, which I recently re-read.
 It’s the first in C. S. Lewis’ “space trilogy,” and has philologist Dr. Elwin Ransom kidnapped and forced onboard a small ship that travels to Malacandra (Mars), where, his captors erroneously imagine, the natives demand human sacrifice.